-Where Does the Best Manuka Honey Come from?
+Where Does the best quality manuka honey Come from?

 The best types of Manuka honey come from only one country and that is New Zealand.
-You should be skeptical if manufacturers are claiming that they have great honey to offer and yet the product they’re selling is not even sourced from that aforementioned country.
+You should be skeptical if manufacturers are claiming that they have great Manuka honey to offer and yet the product they’re selling is not even sourced from the aforementioned country.

-I would personally just steer clear of any of these honey variant that cannot be traced back to New Zealand.
+I would personally just steer clear of any Manuka honey variant that cannot be traced back to New Zealand.

 If the honey is mostly left alone, it will likely be labeled as “raw.”
-The raw types of these honey provide more health benefits, but they often feature a less pleasant flavor.
+The raw types of Manuka honey provide more health benefits, but they often feature a less pleasant flavor.

-The more processed alternatives will be kinder to your taste buds, but they are not going to be as packed with the health benefits you have come to expect from this honey.
+The more processed alternatives will be kinder to your taste buds.
+However, they are not going to be as full of the health benefits you have come to expect from Manuka honey.

 Differences in Bee Keeping

-Make it a point to support brands that offer this honey that was harvested in a more natural way.
-That type of harvesting is more sustainable and with the bees not being exposed to chemicals, they are also capable of providing healthier honey that can be more helpful to you.
+Make it a point to support brands that offer Manuka honey harvested in a more natural way.
+That type of harvesting is more sustainable.
+With the bees not being exposed to chemicals, they are also more capable of providing healthier honey that can be more helpful to you.